“Craft Enables Art”:

 with Janelle Hanchett

-As writers, we have one job: Get better at writing.
+As writers, this is in fact our one job: Get better at writing.
 We do this by writing a lot, for a long time, and focusing on our craft rather than the external (audience reaction) and internal (voices in our heads) factors that complicate the process.

 I lied.
 We have other jobs, such as “tell the truth,” ”tell stories,” “please clients,” or in Ursula K Le Guin’s words, “remember freedom.”
 But we can’t do anything with our writing if our words confuse people.
 I mean that.
 At its most simple, and possibly most profound, writing is an act of communication between humans.